Uskur/omnipay-pelecard/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+There isn't a seperate test gateway but there are test users.
+Enabling test mode sets the user to a test user.

+The outcome of a result can be changed by using the QAResultStatus parameter.
+Set to '000' to get a positive result.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on